Cammino dei Briganti

 The CAMMINO DEI BRIGANTI is a loop trail, which starts from the small village of Sante Marie, which has just over a thousand inhabitants, located in the province of L’Aquila in Abruzzo, Italy.

-This marvelous path retraces the roads traversed by the brigands of the Band of Cartore through the Velino and Sirente Park, who moved through the valleys on the border between Lazio and Abruzzo to escape the Sabaudis.
-However, the term “brigands” is not quite correct; we can call them free spirits, who did not want to bend to the will of royalty.
+This marvelous path retraces the roads traversed by the brigands of the Band of Cartore through the Velino and Sirente Park, who moved through the valleys on the border between Lazio and Abruzzo to escape the Savoys.
+However, the term "brigands" is not quite correct; we can call them free spirits, who did not want to bend to the will of royalty.
 The path is 108 km long and can be walked in 7 days.
-STAGE number 4, which in itself is additional, as it starts from Cantore and through a loop route that passes through Duchess Lake (1920 meters above sea level) reaches the starting point.
-To complete this STAGE you will have to choose between STAGE 4a for Valle di Fua - Valle della Cesa and STAGE 4 which passes through Valle di Fua - Val di Teve.

-The signage is red-and-white, and everything is well marked, even with signposts showing timings.
-For this reason, we recommend that you equip yourself with the official guidebook, the official map and/or the free GPS tracks downloadable from the website.
+The signage is red-white, and everything is well marked, even with signposts showing timings.
+For this, we recommend that you get the official guidebook, the official map and/or the free GPS tracks that can be downloaded from the website.

 If you enjoy traveling in a group, the "Compagnia dei Cammini" association organizes excursions in which everyone can participate.